-Live streaming to us from Abingdon in Oxfordshire from 8pm, Jim Champion contends that a healthy approach to the Buddha’s eightfold path – which is sometimes equated with ‘the middle way’ – is one in which we do not assume that we already have the complete picture.
+Live streaming to us from Abingdon in Oxfordshire, Jim Champion contended that a healthy approach to the Buddha’s eightfold path – which is sometimes equated with ‘the middle way’ – is one in which we do not assume that we already have the complete picture.

-One way of understanding the middle way is to see it as the principle of avoiding both an absolute belief (that something is) and the opposite belief (that something is not).
+One way of understanding the middle way, he suggested, is to see it as the principle of avoiding both an absolute belief (that something is) and the opposite belief (that something is not).

 Jim Champion teaches physics at secondary school in the UK; he first encountered secular Buddhism in April 2016.